Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Scenes/Orbit camera around object/README.md

 The orbit geoelement camera controller provides control over the following camera behaviors:

-* automatically track the target
+* Automatically track the target
-* stay near the target by setting a minimum and maximum distance offset
+* Stay near the target by setting a minimum and maximum distance offset
-* restrict where you can rotate around the target
+* Restrict where you can rotate around the target
-* automatically rotate the camera when the target's heading and pitch changes
+* Automatically rotate the camera when the target's heading and pitch changes
-* disable user interactions for rotating the camera
+* Disable user interactions for rotating the camera
-* animate camera movement over a specified duration
+* Animate camera movement over a specified duration
-* control the vertical positioning of the target on the screen
+* Control the vertical positioning of the target on the screen
-* set a target offset (e.g.to orbit around the tail of the plane) instead of defaulting to orbiting the center of the object
+* Set a target offset (e.g.to orbit around the tail of the plane) instead of defaulting to orbiting the center of the object

 ## How to use the sample